erikandersson96/portfolio-project-two/README.md

 **Styling**
 * The `Wrapper` inspiration was taken from `Benjamin Kavanagh - my mentor` and his second project, you can check it out [here](https://bak2k3.github.io/covid-dashboard/index.html).
 * The design of the `Difficulty selector/Radio buttons` was taken as inspiration from this [project](https://codepen.io/skeddles/pen/PbROLK) but with my own styling and naming to the HTML and CSS elements.
+(Link opens in a new tab).
 * The inspiration for the styling of the `Circles` was taken from [this](https://www.freecodecamp.org/news/css-shapes-explained-how-to-draw-a-circle-triangle-and-more-using-pure-css/) article.
+(Link opens in a new tab).
-* The `footer` with the icons for the different social media was taken from [Font Awesome](https://fontawesome.com/) (link).
+* The `footer` with the icons for the different social media was taken from [Font Awesome](https://fontawesome.com/) (link opens in a new tab).
-* The fonts were taken from [Pair Fonts](https://pairfonts.com/) (link).
+* The fonts were taken from [Pair Fonts](https://pairfonts.com/) (link opens in a new tab).

 ### Media

-* The Background Image (Hero image) was taken from [Pixa bay](https://pixabay.com/) (link).
+* The Background Image (Hero image) was taken from [Pixa bay](https://pixabay.com/) (link opens in a new tab).

 **Background image:**

 * Image taken from [Pixa bay](https://pixabay.com/sv/photos/tunnel-korridor-plats-yttre-rymden-3233082/) (link).
-If you click the link you can see how it looks like at Pixa bay.
+If you click the link you can see how it looks like at Pixa bay (link opens in a new tab).

 ![Background image](/assets/images/background-image.jpg)